davesnowdon/emotions-clojure/README.md

 A model of emotions and motivations for artificial agents inspired by the work of Michael Sellers as described in "Toward a comprehensive theory of emotion for biological and artificial agents" in Biologically Inspired Cognitive Architectures, Volume 4, April 2013, Pages 3–26.

+Sellers, M. (2010).
+Cathexis: An emotional basis for human-like learning.
+Proceedings of the biologically inspired cognitive architectures association, 2010, 125–130.

 Motivation - roughly analgous to an emotion; processes perceptions and creates a score representing the level of "activation" of this emotion